 Courses are chosen in consultation with your supervisor.
 Courses that are counted toward satisfying your Program requirements are designated as "Primary Courses".
 Graduate courses acceptable to the Department must be of a high calibre and suitably directed towards the level of training required for the program in which you are registered.
-Graduate credit will not be awarded for dual numbered courses taken as undergraduates.
+Graduate credit will not be awarded for dual numbered courses taken as undergraduates unless approved by the Graduate Coordinator for the combined BSc/MSc degree.

-A student entering the Master's or Doctoral Program with an Honours degree from a Canadian University is required to take a minimum of four half courses at the 800 level taken over a period of two years.
+A student entering the Masters or Doctoral Program with an Honours BSc degree from a Canadian University is required to take a minimum of four half courses at the 800 level taken over a period of two years.